REDLINEv.04.2026

 Harvey

 Per-seat pricing that reflects BigLaw economics, not in-house economics.
-No SMB or mid-market tier.
-Total engagement typically $500k+.
+No self-serve or mid-market tier.
+Total engagement reportedly multi-six-figure annual at minimum.

 Full Pricing Table: 13 Platforms